Frequently Asked Questions

-No, CCA is offering K-12th grade but will not have a VPK.
+No, CCA is offering K-12th grade but does not have a VPK.

-Yes, CCA will offer students an opportunity to buy school lunches.
+Yes, CCA offers students an opportunity to buy school lunches.

-Yes, CCA will offer the free/reduced meal program to students who apply and qualify.
+Yes, CCA offers the free/reduced meal program to students who apply and qualify.

-Yes, CCA will offer Spanish in elementary school (K-5th) and begin teaching Latin from 6th-9th grade.
+Yes, CCA teaches Latin from 6th-9th grade.
 10th-12th graders may choose to continue with Latin or study a different Romance language.

-Yes, all students will have a P.E. class.
+Yes, all students have a P.E. class twice a week.

-Yes, CCA will offer art and music on a weekly basis.
+Yes, CCA offers both art and music on a weekly basis.

 Yes, classical education emphasizes the importance of penmanship and cursive writing.

-How will the school utilize online and other computer technology?
+How does the school utilize online and other computer technology?

-Students will have access to and training in the use of technology, but the school will also have a preference for reading paper copies of books and traditional means of testing.
+Students have access to and training in the use of technology, but the school also has a preference for reading paper copies of books and traditional means of testing.
 It is CCA's view that the proper use of technology is an important aspect of navigating the modern world, but it is by no means the only one.
-CCA will value preparing young minds to learn and adapt to a variety of tools, including emerging technologies, above any specific implementation.
+CCA values preparing young minds to learn and adapt to a variety of tools, including emerging technologies, above any specific implementation.

 Yes, CCA will offer a full range of opportunities including clubs and extracurricular activities depending on student interest.